Student Life Student Services

 Student Handbook - We see God setting standards for his people to live by throughout the scripture to protect and train his people.
 Guidelines are the foundation for order in every community.
 This handbook contains the values of Mid-Atlantic Christian University.
 The standards for MACU students are based upon a Christian worldview and may have higher expectations than other communities you have experienced.
 The goal of these guidelines is growth and maturity that will enable success in your personal and professional lives.
 Enrollment at MACU binds you to understand and follow the standards of the student handbook.
 Please spend time reading and contemplating the implications of MACU’s values.
 Follow this link to download our Student Handbook.

 Textbooks - To order books for their classes, students must access the on-line book list at "MBSDirect."
 Books may be purchased through MBSDirect by check, credit card and/or financial aid.
-If you anticipate using financial aid, please contact Carol Stuart in the business office to activate your account, at 252-334-2010.
+If you anticipate using financial aid, please contact Student Accounts in the business office to activate your account, at 252-334-2010.

 Detailed instructions are available here for making a purchase using financial aid.